JigokuMaster/EKernStuff/README.md

 this repo contains some  experimental stuff for (Symbian 9 Kernel) , ekern.lib, ldd ... etc

-** EKernCtl:
+* EKernCtl:
 this is an LDD (logical device driver) which has a function to reboot the device via Kern::Restart(mode)

-** Clients  for EKernCtl.ldd :
+* Clients  for EKernCtl.ldd:

-1) - KRestartModule ,  an mshell module that can be used to restart the kernel
+1) KRestartModule ,  an mshell module that can be used to restart the kernel

-2) - krestart, a native symbian program without gui.
+2) krestart, a native symbian program without gui.

-** Resource:
+* Resources:

 https://github.com/zorn-v/ROMPatcher